ronste/xmlworkflow/Readme.md

 ## Usage

 To run a full docx to pdf conversion a specifically prepared MS Word docx document needs to be placed inside the working directory.
 The docx document is requiered to use specific formating templates as explained in the [documentation](Documentation.md).
-Please note that the default conversion chain (which hnadles metadata from the docx document) is optimized for docx -> Jats XML conversion via Pandoc (for customized conversion chains see [below](#how-to-run-a-custom-conversion-chain)).
+Please note that the default conversion chain (which handles metadata from the docx document) is optimized for docx -> Jats XML conversion via Pandoc (for customized conversion chains see [below](#how-to-run-a-custom-conversion-chain)).

 1) Build the conainter image according to your platform (e.g. Docker, Podman, ...) with the image name `xmlworkflow:latest`
 2) Run the image in a conatiner with `docker-compose up --detach`